wakamex/py-eip712-structs/README.md

     - Cleanup containers when you're done: `docker-compose down`

 Deploying a new version:
-- Bump the version number in `setup.py`, commit it into master.
+- Bump the version number in `pyproject.toml`, commit it into master.
 - Make a release tag on the master branch in Github.
 Travis should handle the rest.

+### Changes in 1.2
+- Switch from ganache to anvil
+- Remove pysha3 dependency
+- Remove python2 style super() call
+- Remove OrderedAttributesMeta since from version 3.7 onward, dictionaries maintain the insertion order of their items
+- Switch from Sphinx to Google docstring format
+- Remove default_domain since it was set to None
+- Disallow EIP712Type in get_members since it's not callable

 ## Shameless Plug
 Written by [ConsenSys](https://consensys.net) for the world! :heart: